 10 of 10

 This Easter, give your guests the cutest carrot-colored cone-shaped chocolate cups filled with jelly beans or other delectable treats.
-Although this project was made for Easter, you could actually make the chocolate cones in other colors depending on the occasion or holiday.
+Although this project was made for Easter, you could make the chocolate cones in other colors depending on the occasion or holiday.